wbcmedia/wbcmedia.github.io/2026/draft.md

 # The Exorcist

-- Aerobics class, Barclay and Barclay, Freddie, Mrs BM, Candice are all involved, Diane is leading.
-Maybe the ghosts are also participating?
-(Call on me - Eric Prydz?)
-- Gideon walks in, music stops.
-What the 'ells going on 'ere?
-I needed an exorcism, I'm not paying for this!!!
-- Diane, keen to still get paid "Oh, an exorcism, like on that film...
-I can turn my hand to anything, says she'll go and get her candles from the boot of the Punto and give it a go"
+- Freddie, Mrs Buttermuffin, Barclay and Barclay and Candice are all onstage dressed for aerobics
+- Diane is at the front setting up a large ghetto-blaster
+- The ghosts are also about to participate

+**_Freddie_** : I thought he'd asked for an exorcism?

+**_Mrs Buttermuffin_** : I think someone's made a mistake!

+**_Diane_** : OK, everyone, let's start with something to warm us all up shall we.

+- She presses play on her ghetto blaster and some loud 80's music blares out
+- Everyone starts to do various levels of star jumps, bends and stretches

+**_Diane_** : That's it Freddie love, work those triceps, come on Mrs B, I know you can give me more...

+- Gideon storms on, having been disturbed by the loud music
+- He hits the stop button and the music dies

+**_Gideon_** : What the 'ell's all this.
+I need an exorcism doing and I'm pretty sure this isn't it.

+**_Diane_** : Oh... an EXORCISM.
+Sorry love Candy over there said you wanted exercise-ism, didn't you love?

+**_Candice_** : I did babes, yeah, sorry

+**_Gideon_** :  Well I'm not paying for this!

+**_Diane_** : Well just hold on a minute, anyone who knows me knows I'm one thing more than anything.
+I'm resourceful, isn't that right Candy?
+See, she knows.
+Now let me think.
+Exorcism... well, I've seen the film, oh what's it called, the one with the man who does the exorcisms in it?
+Oh, it's on the tip of my tongue, the film, oh it really scared the willies out of me I can tell you.

+**_Freddie_** : The Exorcist?

+**_Diane_** : Mmmm, no, I don't think that was it...
+Oh, it'll come to me when I'm least expecting it.
+Anyway, I've seen the film, I can remember what he did, that man, he was a priest I think, anyway, I saw what he did, and to be honest, it didn't look difficult.
+I'll need some candles.
+I've got some for the yoga classes I do, they're in the Punto, I won't be a mo...

-- She goes out just as the storm is reaching it's height
+- She leaves and we hear the sound of the storm reaching its peak

-- Gideon dismisses B&B, haven't you got contracts to read through or something?
+**_Gideon_** : Right you two, haven't you got contracts to read through or something?
+Hop it.

+- Barclay and Barclay leave

-- Dismisses F&MBM, I don't pay you to take dance classes, get back to work!
+**_Gideon_** : And I don't pay you to take dance classes all day - back to work.

+- Freddie and Mrs Buttermuffin leave
+- Candice is the only one left (apart from the ghosts)
+- Gideon turns to leave and as he does so...

-- And you...
-Candice... a word in my office... they both leave.
+**_Gideon_** : Candice... a word in my office please!

-- Real ghosts remain on stage - some banter.
-- Offstage there's a loud clap of thunder and a flash of lightning
+- Offstage there is a flash and a thunderclap, followed by a sizzling noise
+- Diane returns, her face slightly sooty and her hair huge and frizzly

+**_Diane_** : I've just remembered...
+Ghostbusters!

-- Diane comes back in, hair all frazzled.
-She can see all the ghosts and begins to interact with them.
-Are you here for the Zumba class, I'm sorry, it's been cancelled.
+- She sees the ghosts

+**_Diane_** : Oh hello, have you just arrived?
+Oh, are you here for aerobics?
+I'm sorry, it's been cancelled.

-- Ghosts realise she can see and speak to them
-- Lord Naff... "you may be able to help us my dear"
+**_Hildegaard_** : You can see us?

+**_Diane_** : Yes?!?

+**_Norman_** : All of us?

+**_Diane_** : Yes, I can see ALL of you

+**_Old Lord Naff_** : Even me?

+**_Diane_** : Look, I don't know if you think I'm daft or something but I've an exorcism that needs doing.
+So if you want to make yourselves useful you can help me lay out these candles.
+I need them in the shape of a pentagram.
+It's like a five pointed star kind of thingy.

+- The ghosts huddle together and whisper excitedly to each other

+**_Lord Naff_** : Well my dear.
+I think you may be exactly who we need.